SFU-CMPT-201/.github/profile/README.md

           interactive (`-it`) container named `cmpt201`.
         * Note that you only need to execute this once as you don't need to create an image multiple times.
-        * If you're using an ARM laptop, you may get a warning that says that the platforms don't match.
-Don't worry about it.
-Our Docker image is for `amd64` but ARM laptops can still run it without any issues.
     * `docker start -ai cmpt201`
         * This command starts the container interactively (`-ai`) and lets you enter the container.
     * Once again, from now on, you *do not* need to create a container image.
 You only need to start